-Results and Discussion
+Results and discussion

-Over our study period, the untransformed wastewater data (i.e., viral gene copies/ml wastewater) of RNase P ranged from 5.1×10^{1} to 1.15×10^{6} copies/ml; PMMoV ranged from 7.23 x 10^{3} to 3.53×10^{7} copies/ml; and CrAssphage ranged from 9.69 x 10^{3} to 1.85×10^{8} copies/ml (Supplement Table C1).
+Over our study period, the untransformed wastewater data (i.e. copies/ml wastewater) of RNase P ranged from 5.1×10^1 to 1.15×10^6 copies/ml; PMMoV ranged from 7.23×10^3 to 3.53×10^7 copies/ml; and CrAssphage ranged from 9.69×10^3 to 1.85×10^8 copies/ml (Supplement Table C1).

-When comparing the two areas of Kentucky sampled, MSD and SD1, the 28 sewershed areas (km^2) were not significantly different from one another (p = 0.874; km^2 for the 16 MSD sites compared to the 12 SD1 sites); however the log_e results were significantly different (p < 0.001) for RNase P, PMMoV, and CrAssphage (Supplement Table C2).
+When comparing the two areas of Kentucky sampled, MSD and SD1, the 28 sewershed areas (km2) were not significantly different from one another (P = 0.874; km2 for the 16 MSD sites compared to the 12 SD1 sites); however the log_e results were significantly different (P < 0.001) for RNase P, PMMoV, and CrAssphage (Supplement Table C2).
 A higher mean log_e concentration of RNase P was measured at MSD, whereas a higher mean log_e concentration for PMMoV and CrAssphage was measured at SD1.
-This indicates regional and local variability within the studied areas for the targets studied.
+This indicates regional variability within the studied areas for the targets studied.

-Temporal trends.
+Temporal trends

-In our study, fecal indicator concentration was measured for four months across 28 sewersheds of constant population sizes to determine the stability of fecal indicators over time (Figure 3).
+In our study, fecal indicator concentration was measured for four months across 28 sewersheds of constant population sizes to determine the stability of fecal indicators over time (Fig. 3).
 A natural cubic spline with two change points was best fit to the data for the MSD sites, whereas for the SD1 sites, a linear model was fit as a function of time because of the smaller number of samples.
 An intercept-only model was selected when the spline or linear model was not significantly different.
 PMMoV and CrAssphage had more linear fits than RNase P; however, the variability in concentration was still across several orders of magnitude, suggesting that normalization attempts by RNase P may be less valid.
-In addition, among the 28 sites, the variability of log_e concentration results was significant (p < 0.01) for RNase P, PMMoV, and CrAssphage (Figure 4).
+In addition, among the 28 sites, the variability of log_e concentration results was significant (P < 0.01) for RNase P, PMMoV, and CrAssphage (Fig. 4).
 There was substantial heterogeneity in the variances across sites, although the variability in trends between MSD and SD1 sites might be due to sample size differences.
 In temporal trends, and consistent to our findings, Kitajima et al. (2014) and Hamza et al. (2019) also noted PMMoV concentration had no clear seasonal variation.

 Stool generation location (at home, school, or employment) and when people defecate, is also a factor to be considered in wastewater sampling, as multiple defecations by the same person could contribute more fecal indicators to a wastewater sample and/or move across sewersheds during the same day.
-Global stool frequency ranges from 0.74 to 1.97 motions per 24 h with a median of 1.10 defecations per 24 h period; however, the frequency varies depending on the population primarily owing to fiber intake (Rose et al., 2015).
-Heaton et al. (1992) reported that in the United Kingdom, most adult defecations occurred in the morning (06:00-10:00), and few defecations were reported at 01:00-05:00.
-Our samples were collected as a 24 h composite from the sewer network to remove any issues with people defecating at different times of the day.
+Global stool frequency ranges from 0.74 to 1.97 motions per 24 hour with a median of 1.10 defecations per 24 hour period; however, the frequency varies depending on the population primarily owing to fiber intake (Rose et al. 2015).
+Heaton et al. (1992) reported that in the UK, most adult defecations occurred in the morning (06:00-10:00), and few defecations were reported at 01:00-05:00.
+Our samples were collected as a 24 hour composite from the sewer network to remove any issues with people defecating at different times of the day.
 However, the impact of pandemic-associated stay-at-home orders on stool generation location over time is a poorly understood component of wastewater surveillance used in epidemiological modeling.

-Household sewer catchment size and income level.
+Household sewer catchment size and income level